Larynx: Structure

 The basic parts of the human larynx.

-The triangle-shaped larynx consists largely of cartilages that are attached to one another, and to surrounding structures, by muscles or by fibrous and elastic tissue components.
+The triangle-shaped larynx consists largely of cartilages that are attached to surrounding structures by muscles or by fibrous and elastic tissue components.
 The larynx is lined by a ciliated columnar epithelium except for the vocal folds.
-The cavity of the larynx extends from its triangle-shaped inlet, to the epiglottis, and to the circular outlet at the lower border of the cricoid cartilage, where it is continuous with the lumen of the trachea.
+The cavity of the larynx extends from its triangle-shaped inlet to the epiglottis, and to the circular outlet at the lower border of the cricoid cartilage, where it is continuous with the lumen of the trachea.
 The mucous membrane lining the larynx forms two pairs of lateral folds that project inward into its cavity.
 The upper folds are called the vestibular folds.
-They are also sometimes called the false vocal cords for the rather obvious reason that they play no part in vocalization.
+They are also sometimes called the false vocal cords because they are not involved in vocalization.
 The Kargyraa style of Tuvan throat singing makes use of these folds to sing an octave lower, and they are used in Umngqokolo, a type of Xhosa throat singing.
-The lower pair of folds are known as the vocal cords, which produce sounds needed for speech and other vocalizations.
+The lower pair of folds is known as the vocal cords, which produce sounds needed for speech and other vocalizations.
 The slit-like space between the left and right vocal cords, called the rima glottidis, is the narrowest part of the larynx.
-The vocal cords and the rima glottidis are together designated as the glottis.
+The vocal cords and the rima glottidis are collectively referred to as the glottis.
 The laryngeal cavity above the vestibular folds is called the vestibule.
 The very middle portion of the cavity between the vestibular folds and the vocal cords is the ventricle of the larynx, or laryngeal ventricle.
 The infraglottic cavity is the open space below the glottis.

 Location

 In adult humans, the larynx is found in the anterior neck at the level of the cervical vertebrae C3–C6.
 It connects the inferior part of the pharynx (hypopharynx) with the trachea.
 The laryngeal skeleton consists of nine cartilages: three single (epiglottic, thyroid and cricoid) and three paired (arytenoid, corniculate, and cuneiform).
 The hyoid bone is not part of the larynx, though the larynx is suspended from the hyoid.
 The larynx extends vertically from the tip of the epiglottis to the inferior border of the cricoid cartilage.
-Its interior can be divided in supraglottis, glottis and subglottis.
+Its interior can be divided into supraglottis, glottis, and subglottis.